-Australia is among the rare countries where you can pay with plastic almost everything — even for your taxi.
+Australia is among the rare countries where you can pay for almost everything using plastic — even for your taxi.
 And along with Mastercard and Visa, you’ll also find spots accepting American Express.

-If like how cash feels in your pocket, you’ll find ATMs across most of Australia.
+If you like how cash feels in your pocket, you’ll find ATMs across most of Australia.
 Keep in mind that cash withdrawals come with additional fees when you use a credit card.
+If you’re taking along a variety of cards, debit cards and cash, read our full guide on spending money while traveling in Australia

 When you pay with a credit card in Australia, you may be hit with the two types of fees, depending on your provider: